Minhao-Zhang/GlossaryAssistedTranslator/README.md

 ## Additional help

-- If you docker does not detect you have a NVIDIA GPU, you can refer to my blog post [here](https://minhao-zhang.github.io/2024-11-15-docker-as-vm/).
+- If you docker does not detect you have a NVIDIA GPU, you can refer to my blog post [here](https://minhao-zhang.github.io/2024-11-07-docker-as-vm/) on setting up docker for deep learning on Windows.

 - If you wish to use the AI summarization feature, you might need a long context LLM.
 All Ollama models defaults to 2k context length.
-If you have the model you wish to use downloaded, you can create a new model by creating a file called `modelfile` with
+You can create a new model by creating a file called `modelfile` with

     ```text
     FROM <model-name>
     PARAMETER num_ctx <context-length>
     ```

     You can pick any model you wish to use and set the context length to any value you wish.
 The default is 2048, so you probably want to set it to a larger value.
 A good rule of thumb is that normal speech is about 140 words per minute, 4 tokens for 3 words.
-So for a 10 minute video, a 1k context is needed.
+So for a 10 minute video, a 2k context is needed.
 In addition, there will be some overhead from the system prompt so you always want to be on the safe side.

     After you have created the `modelfile`, you can create a new model by running the following command: